GiordanoMercatali/js-elem-counter/readme.md

 ### Procedure

-1. Elements will be pushed in the array.
+1. Non "null" elements will be pushed in the array.

 ### Output

-Print the amount of items in the array (except 1 which is null).
+Print the amount of items in the array.